George Goodwin Kilburne Biography | Oil Paintings

 7-24-1839 Norfolk, ENG – 1924 London, ENGBack to Artist IndexView Artists Paintings

-George Goodwin Kilburne was educated at Hawkhurst, Kent, his father's old school.
-On leaving at the age of 15, he went to London to serve a 5-year apprenticeship as a wood engraver with the Dalziel brothers, engravers and illustrators.
-His time as an engraver served him well, allowing him to develop the accuracy and detail which would enhance his subsequent painting.
-He remained with the firm for a further year before leaving to take up watercolor and oil painting as a profession, quickly becoming one of the most sought after and well-known artists in England.
+George Goodwin Kilburne was educated in his father's old school at Hawkhurst, Kent.
+At the age of fifteen, he went to London for a six-year apprenticeship as a wood engraver with the Dalziel brothers.
+His time as an engraver served him well, allowing him to develop the accuracy and detail which would enhance his later painting.
+He left the firm to take up watercolor and oil painting as a profession, becoming one of the most sought after and well-known artists in England.

-In June 1862, Kilburne married Janet Dalziel they had three sons and two daughters - of these his eldest son, George Goodwin Kilburne Jr., became a very well known painter of animals and figures, principally of sporting subjects.
+In 1862, Kilburne married Janet Dalziel they had three sons and two daughters, his eldest son, George Goodwin Kilburne Jr., became a well-known painter of animals, figures, and sporting subjects.

-Kilburne was a keen sportsman and equestrian and involved himself in hunting, cycling and golf.
-He possessed a good collection of arms and armour, mainly swords, which often figured in his pictures.
+Kilburne was a keen sportsman and equestrian and liked hunting, cycling and golf.
+He possessed a good collection of arms, armor, and swords, which he used as props in his paintings.

-George Goodwin Kilburne's paintings often portrayed the upper classes and ultra-fashionable female beauties in opulent late 18th and early 19th-century settings.
-His depiction of this beauty was heightened by his attention to detail with dress, and richly decorated interiors.
+George Goodwin Kilburne's paintings often portrayed the upper classes and in vogue female beauties in opulent late eighteenth and early nineteenth century settings.
+His depiction of this beauty was heightened by his attention to detail with the dress, and decorated interiors.

-George Goodwin Kilburne was elected a member of the New Watercolor Society (RI) in 1866.
-He became a member of the Royal Miniature Society in 1898 and the Royal Institute of Oil Painters (ROI) in 1883.
-In London, Kilburne exhibited at the Royal Academy between 1863–1918, at the Royal Society of British Artists, New Watercolor Society, Royal Miniature Society, Grosvenor Gallery, Dowdeswell Galleries and others.
+George Goodwin Kilburne was elected a member of the New Watercolor Society in 1866.
+He became a member of the Royal Institute of Oil Painters in 1883 and the Royal Miniature Society in 1898.
+In London, Kilburne exhibited at the Royal Academy for over fifty years starting in1863, and also at the Royal Society of British Artists, New Watercolor Society, Royal Miniature Society and Grosvenor Gallery.